22 Feb, 2012

 The Georgian National Communications Commission (hereinafter “Commission”), which consists of five members appointed for a period of six years, was established on July 1, 2000.
-Mr. Akaki Sikharulidze is the Acting Chairman of the Georgian National Communications Commission, Mr. Kakhi Bekauri, Ms Sofia Britanchuk and Mr. Irakli Moseshvili are the Members of the Commission.
+Mr. Vakhtang Abashidze is the Chairman of the Georgian National Communications Commission.
+Mr. Akaki Sikharulidze, Mr. Kakhi Bekauri, Ms Sofia Britanchuk and Mr. Irakli Moseshvili are the Members of the Commission.
 Eight structural units form the structure of the GNCC.
-The Commission has Press Secretary and Consumer Rights Public Defenders's Office
+The Commission has Press Secretary and Consumer Rights Public Defender's Office.

 As regulated by the Charter, the Commission is a legal entity of public law and a constant independent state authority.
 The Commission is obliged to submit its annual activity report to the President and the Parliament of Georgia.
 The Commission is not subordinated to any of the state authorities.
 The Commission is not financed by the State Budget; its source of revenue is the regulation fee paid by the authorized undertakings and license holder organizations in the field of electronic communications and broadcasting.